 This page contains general information and materials and should not be considered as legal advice.
 If you are looking for legal assistance with your personal immigration case please consult a licensed attorney who has experience working in immigration law or a Board of Immigration Appeals Accredited representative.
 Please contact the Social Services Coordinator who can help you find legal immigration assistance.

 This page is a resource for all students, families, and faculty members who may need additional assistance in navigating on and off campus resources.
 If you need additional information or resources please contact Social Services Coordinator Jahahi Mazariego, LSW, by visiting JCSU 303-C or calling (775) 784-1547 to schedule an appointment.

 The University of Nevada, Reno offers multiple degree programs but understanding the requirements for each program and balancing personal responsibilities may be overwhelming.
 There are academic advising for all majors, where they assist students in creating academic plans that best meet their study of interest.

-The University of Nevada, Reno believes that our campus should be welcoming, safe and supportive where all students regardless of their immigration status, national origin, age, disability gender, disability, race, color, religion and veteran status.
-Addition to the policies we have under the Equal Opportunity and Title IX office we encourage you to read more about the policies below to understand the educational rights of all students.
+The University of Nevada, Reno believes that our campus should be welcoming, safe and supportive for all students regardless of their immigration status, national origin, age, disability gender, disability, race, color, religion and veteran status.
+We encourage you to read more about the policies below to understand the educational rights of all students.

 - An enrollee or graduate of a Nevada high school.